 The story ends in a city.
 According to scripture, Jesus is currently preparing a city for those God loves from which he will rule and reign until he returns to earth as conquering King and all of his enemies are made his footstool.
-Those who continue to refuse his lordship and deny him as king will be cut off and thrown into a place of eternal torment, exiled and expelled from the presence and grace and goodness of God forever.
-Then, in keeping with the whole story of scripture, God’s promises to Abraham and his descendants will finally come to pass in full when Jesus restores creation to its sinless perfection, and ushers in an eternal kingdom where he will hand authority back to God the Father, who will rule forever as our all in all.
+Those who continue to refuse his lordship and deny him as king will be cut off and exiled to a place of eternal torment, expelled from the presence and grace and goodness of God forever.
+Then, in keeping with the whole story of scripture, God’s promises to Abraham and his descendants will finally come to pass in full when Jesus restores creation to its sinless perfection and ushers in an eternal kingdom, and hand authority back to God the Father who will rule forever as our all in all.

 The Good News

 The good news is that Jesus has accomplished for us what we never could accomplish on our own.
 He would be expelled from God’s presence so we would never have to be.
 He would be exiled from his home in heaven so we wouldn’t have to be.
 He would be forsaken by the Father so we would never be.
-He would make a way for us to be adopted into God’s family so that we always have a place where we belong.
-He defeated sin, so that we are not powerless!
-He defeated death, so we don’t need to fear it!
-Through his living and dying and rising, he gives every moment of life meaning — including the painful moments of tears and sorrow and injustice.
-Not a single tear is wasted or lost, and one day he will gather it all up and make it all right.
+He would make a way for us to be adopted into God’s family so we always have a place where we belong.
+He defeated sin so that we are not slave to it!
+He defeated death so we don’t need to live in fear of it!
+Through his living and dying and rising, he gives meaning and purpose to every moment of our lives on earth — including the painful moments of tears and sorrow and injustice.
+Not a single tear is wasted or lost, and one day he will gather it all up and make it all right again.
 And he sends his Spirit to all who believe, to comfort, strengthen, instruct, and help us every moment of the day.

 News Alone Won’t Save You

-If the above story of the Bible is true, then it’s our story to own and we face a choice.
-Just because the story is true doesn’t mean we’re automatically saved from our sin.
-We either accept by faith ( believing what we can’t see ) what Jesus has done on our behalf, or we continue to reject it by trusting our own efforts, our own “good-ness”, our own version of truth.
+But just because the story is true doesn’t mean we’re automatically saved from our sin.
+We must make a choice to either accept by faith ( believing what we can’t see ) what Jesus has done on our behalf, or we continue to reject it by trusting our own efforts, our own “good-ness”, our own version of truth.
 The presence of God is what’s at stake.
 In his presence is fullness of joy, endless saving grace, and abundant life.
 We either remain in our rebellion, eternally exiled from his presence, or we are welcomed home to it… starting immediately the moment we trust in the finished work of Jesus.

 It’s important to know that the decision to follow Jesus isn’t one to make quickly or flippantly.
 Jesus said, “If anyone wants to follow me, he must deny himself, take up his cross daily, and follow me.”
 It will be difficult and you will face opposition.
 But God promises us that the trials we face are part of the purifying he’s working in us, to make us more like Christ.
 If our Lord suffered for us, then we are going to suffer for him.
-But we have a hope that anchors us through every struggle: Jesus has entered our struggle with and for us, conquering death in his resurrection, and we are never abandoned or alone — even in our worst pain because Jesus is alive!
+But we have a hope that anchors us through every struggle: Jesus has entered our struggle with and for us, conquering death in his resurrection, and we are never abandoned or alone!

 If you haven’t received this marvelous gift of God, we plead with you today: Be reconciled to God!
 Repent ( turn away from ) of your sin and believe ( turn toward ) the good news of Jesus!
 God’s promise is that, “all who call on the name of the Lord will be saved.”